lecram/rover/README.md

 Introduction
 ============

- Rover is an interactive application for file system navigation.
+ Rover is a file browser for the terminal.

 ![Rover screenshot](/../screenshots/screenshot.png?raw=true "Screenshot")